terra-money/docs/docs/learn/README.md

 # Learn

 Discover how the Terra protocol works and learn about validators, staking, and governance.
 Use the Terra Station guides to create a wallet, stake Luna, send coins, and participate in governance.
-Use the glossary to look up helpful terms.
+Browse the glossary to look up helpful terms.

 ```{toctree}
 :hidden: